 How to select the right silent auction technology?

 Any Event Manager, who has run a silent auction before, will know just how hard it is to decide which silent auction technology is best to use.
-The market has significantly evolved over the past 8 years and, where appropriate for an event, it is emerging as a viable option with at least 6 credible providers in the UK market alone.
+The market has significantly evolved over the past 8, almost completely replacing pen and paper bid sheets and there are now at least 6 credible tech providers in the UK market alone.

 To the untrained eye – it can be compared to selecting an everyday commodity on a supermarket shelf.
 There are so many varieties, shapes and sizes but it’s about finding the right one for you and your needs.

-This blog aims to assist you in selecting the right one for you, giving you the proper criteria to look out for and thereby making sure you make the right choice when choosing a provider.
+This blog aims to assist you in selecting the right one for you, giving you 10 criteria to look out for and thereby making sure you make the right choice when choosing a provider.
 If however, you would like our assistance with the process, please don’t hesitate to contact us.
 We have built a fantastic scoring matrix that will allow you to compare providers in a very thorough and logical way.
-Request the matrix here.

 1. User Interface